-4.1 Bond shear stress
+5.1 Bond shear stress

-It is instructive to attempt an analysis of the pull-out forces by adapting a model developed for the pull-out of geosynthetic sheets in Sobhi and Wu (1996).
-This model recognises that displacement along the embedded length of a sheet of material being pulled out of a soil matrix is not linear and that this leads to the conclusion that the interface shear stress at failure is not simply the pull-out force divided by the interface contact area, but a smaller value.
-We assume that the fibre is linear elastic with a Young's modulus E, and diameter D. The fibre-soil interface is divided into two parts: an active length L along which the limiting shear stress, τ_u has been reached and the remaining length which is unstressed and provides anchorage for the fibre.
-By changing the problem geometry adopted in Sobhi and Wu (1996) for a geosynthetic sheet to a circular section fibre one can obtain the following where F is the peak pull-out force and the active length L is now the fibre length.
-Readle undertook simple tension tests on unembedded fibres and found a mean value of Young's modulus of 730 MPa (Readle, 2013) for the fibres used in the unstabilized tests, which also had a mean diameter of 1.2 mm.
-Using Eqn (2) with these parameter values and the data on peak loads in Figure 6 yields values of 355 kPa, 341 kPa and 274 kPa for τ_u for 25, 50 and 75 mm fibres respectively.
-The drop in shear stress as fibre length increases is not an error to do with changing shear areas due to changing fibre lengths as that is factored out in the development of Equation (2).
+It is instructive to attempt an analysis of the pull-out forces by adapting a model developed for the pull out of geosynthetic sheets in Sobhi and Wu (1996).
+This model recognises that displacement along the embedded length of a sheet of material being pulled out of a soil matrix is not linear, and that this leads to the conclusion that the interface shear stress at failure is not simply the pull-out force divided by the interface contact area, but a smaller value.
+It is assumed that the fibre is linear elastic with Young's modulus E and diameter D. The fibre-soil interface is divided into two parts: an active length L along which the limiting shear stress $\tau_u$ has been reached and the remaining length which is unstressed and provides anchorage for the fibre.
+By changing the problem geometry adopted in Sobhi and Wu (1996) for a geosynthetic sheet to a circular section fibre, one can obtain the following where F is the peak pull-out force and the active length L is now the fibre length.
+Readle (2013) undertook simple tension tests on unembedded fibres and found a mean value for Young's modulus of 730 MPa for the fibres used in unstabilised tests, which also had a mean diameter of 1.2 mm.
+Using Equation 2 with these parameter values and the data on peak loads in Figure 6 yields values of 355, 341 and 274 kPa for $\tau_u$ for 25, 50 and 75 mm fibres, respectively.
+The drop in shear stress as the fibre length increases is not an error to do with changing shear areas due to the changing fibre lengths as that is factored out in the development of Equation 2.
 However, it is not clear if this observation is significant or an artefact of the variability of materials.